 The Irish Republic's government, under prime Minister Jack Lynch, expected opposition to its proposal to join the European Economic Community...

-The Irish Republic's government, under prime Minister Jack Lynch, expected opposition to its proposal to join the European Economic Community...and it got it...from the outlawed Irish Republican Army, the minority Labour Party and the Sinn Fein organisation.
+Background: The Irish Republic's government, under prime Minister Jack Lynch, expected opposition to its proposal to join the European Economic Community...and it got it...from the outlawed Irish Republican Army, the minority Labour Party and the Sinn Fein organisation.
 Much of the opposition was due to fears that EEC membership would increase still further the already serious unemployment problem.
 But the opposition wasn't as powerful as Mr. Lynch had feared an a referendum gave the go-head with a massive five to one YES.

 The Prime Minister had apparently convinced the people that the Irish republic had no real alternative to joining he Community once Britain was in.